masolele/Pantropical_landuse/README.md

 # Pantropical landuse Model Documentation

-This document describes the pantropical land use model used for monitoring land use following deforestation using remote sensing.
+This document describes the pantropical land-use model for monitoring land use after deforestation using remote sensing.

 ## Model Overview

-The model is an Attention U-Net with fusion mechanisms, specifically designed for land use monitoring using multi-source satellite data (Sentinel-1 and Sentinel-2) along with geographical information (Latitude + Longitudes + elevation).
+The model is an Attention U-Net with fusion mechanisms, specifically designed for land-use monitoring using multi-source satellite data (Sentinel-1 and Sentinel-2) and geographic information (latitude, longitude, and elevation).

 ### Model Architecture